 - Depending on the belief, this can work for or against you because you will see what you expect to see

 What You Want is in the Future

 When I learned this and decided to make confirmation bias work for me, I created a thought constellation to support the new belief that I love my business:

-By creating this new belief, I use my brain’s confirmation bias to work for me.
-I am always looking for things to love about my business.
-My brain is on a daily mission to find evidence for why I love my business.
-It takes no energy to do this once I create the belief, because it runs in my subconscious.
+By creating this new belief, I put my brain’s confirmation bias to work for me.
+Now my brain is on a daily mission to find evidence for why I love my business.
+It takes no energy to do this once I create the belief because it runs in my subconscious.

 How to Create a New Belief

 So how do you create a new belief?
 Since a belief is a thought that you repeat until you believe it is true, the most important thing is to practice it.
 Neurons that fire together wire together.
 This is how we train our brain to work for us.

 These are the detailed steps for creating new beliefs:

 - Decide what you want to believe and commit to believing it no matter what.
 Accept it as true.
 Just decide to accept it.
 You get to believe whatever you want!

 - Create a sentence that describes the new belief, write it down, and read it as many times as possible each day